evintunador/auto-video-editing-suite/README.md

 3. Enjoy your shittily edited video

  ## NOTES

- I use it for my youtube channel [@Tunadorable](https://www.youtube.com/channel/UCeQhm8DwHBg_YEYY0KGM1GQ go check it out)
+- I use it for my youtube channel [@Tunadorable](https://www.youtube.com/channel/UCeQhm8DwHBg_YEYY0KGM1GQ go check it out)

- I originally had the idea and when I searched for it online I found https://github.com/carykh/jumpcutter but their version was hella glitchy for me so I just wrote it from scratch.
+- I originally had the idea and when I searched for it online I found https://github.com/carykh/jumpcutter but their version was hella glitchy for me so I just wrote it from scratch.
 Also wtf is with them charging $100 for the app version of that script, I tried the free trial and that thing didn't even work either
+- There's also `video_concatenator.py` which is what it sounds like, a simple script that takes the path to any number of mp4's as input and concatenates them in the order that you provided. obvi i really hate opening up a real video editor